appscode/blog/content/post/kubedb-v2022.05.24/index.md

 **What's New in MYSQL CRO?**

-In the `spec.topology` you refer to `SemiSync` Mode and in the `spec.topolgy.semiSync` you can refer to how many replicas, the source will wait for an acknowledgment before committing, how long the source will wait for replicas before going back to asynchronous replication, and the errant transaction recovery policy.
+In the `spec.topology` you refer to `SemiSync` Mode and in the `spec.topology.semiSync` you can refer to how many replicas, the source will wait for an acknowledgment before committing, how long the source will wait for replicas before going back to asynchronous replication, and the errant transaction recovery policy.
 We support two recovery policies for errant transactions that is PseudoTranscation and Clone.

 ```yaml
 spec: